CollinErickson/MVP2005/README.md

 The old players can't be deleted.
-The best option is to make them horrible so that they fill up the AA/A. Only 25 players can be created, and there are a limited number of players that can be edited, so I could only create about 70 players per org, which requires some of the old players to fill out the rosters.
+The best option is to make them horrible so that they fill up the AA/A. Only 25 players can be created, and there are a limited number of players that can be edited, so I could only create about 66 players per org, which requires some of the old players to fill out the rosters.
+I wanted to do 100 players per org, but it's not possible without somehow modding the game file.

 ## Known issues

 * Pitchers are too good relative to position players.
 Next time I'll make batters contact/power a little higher, and make pitch movement/control lower.

-* No heatmaps

 * My data source doesn't have 2-seamers, only sinkers, so I randomly converted half of them to be 2-seam FB (need a better data source)